AZERTY: History

-The AZERTY layout appeared in France in the last decade of the 19th century as a variation on American QWERTY typewriters.
+The AZERTY layout appeared in France in the last decade of the 19th century as a variation on AWERTY layout derived from American QWERTY typewriters.
 Its exact origin is unknown.
 It was more successful than its contemporaries (e.g. the French ZHJAYS layout created by Albert Navarre in the early 20th century) because of its similarity to the QWERTY layout and its initial popularity.

 In France, the AZERTY layout is the de facto norm for keyboards.
 In 1976, a QWERTY layout adapted to the French language was put forward, as an experimental standard (NF XP E55-060) by AFNOR.
 This standard made provision for a temporary adaptation period during which the letters A, Q, Z and W could be positioned as in the traditional AZERTY layout.

 In January 2016, the French Culture Ministry looked to replace the industrial AZERTY layout with one more suited to French.
 A standard was published by the French national organization for standardization in 2019.